Learn to deadlift without pain.

 But I’m willing to bet you’re here because you’ve already tried that.

-Personally, trying to get my answers the “free” way was the most frustrating part of learning how to deadlift.
+In my experience, trying to get my answers the “free” way was the most frustrating part of learning how to deadlift.

-It felt like I was wasting my time, and risking my personal health on information that was usually irrelevant and sometimes just totally wrong.
+I felt like I was wasting my time, and risking my personal health on information that was usually irrelevant and sometimes just totally wrong.

-Knowledge is having the facts.
+"Knowledge" is having the facts.